Shegszz/Shegszz/README.md

 Check out my detailed resume [here]() for more information about my experience,skills and achievements.

 ## Contact
 Let's connect and discuss potential opportunities!
-Reach out to me via [Segun Bakare][segunbakere@gmail.com, ]
+Reach out to me via [email](segunbakere@gmail.com)

 I am excited about leveraging my skills and expertise to drive data-driven strategies and contribute to impactful projetcs.